hemanta212/hemanta212/README.md

 ## I'm Hemanta Sharma

-I am a student and computer enthusiast learning software development.
+I am a student learning software development.
 I love working on Web development, App development, and Infrastructure(+LinuxOps).
 My toolset is Python, Go, Dart/Flutter, and Js.
 I also love hacking with Shell scripting, C, Emacs-lisp, and Racket.

 I work at [Tutero](https://tutero.com) as a Full-Stack SDE I.